skip to Main Content

 • Clear up any vague language or clauses that could cause problems at some point.

 If you do see a problem, take care of it without delay.
 Allowing them to fester could result in disputes that could end up in litigation.
-These actions could serve as a preemptive strike against any dispute that could delay or derail the project.
+These actions could serve as a preemptive strike against any dispute that could delay or derail the construction project.

 When planning doesn’t work